skafos-ai/documentation/index.md

 <img src="assets/deploy_with_push.png" height="400" />

   - Push an asset to iOS devices through Apple's Prod or Dev Push Notification Service.
-  - Increase model adoption rate by making an instant call to iOS devices to download in the background
+  - Increase model adoption rate by having devices download them automatically in the background
+  - Notifies devices via a silent push, your users won't see it

 [Learn how to enable push notification model updates](sections/push_notifications.md){:target="_blank"} for your app.